 Business owners spend hours choosing an appropriate font for their logo, but when it comes to websites, it’s often not top of the list.
-The new breeds of real estate websites are bringing strong and bold typography to the fore.
+The new breeds of property management websites are bringing strong and bold typography to the fore.
 It becomes a vital part of web design due to the rise in ghost buttons and text overlaid onto images or solid backgrounds.
-Typeface comes more clearly into view because of that.
+The typeface comes more clearly into view because of that.
 The contrast between the solid background and white text much is more striking than simple black on white.

 People are also much more aware of the power of typography, with your chosen typeface having a genuine impact on your visitor and their perception of you.

 When it comes to choosing typography, it can sometimes be hard, which is why a great number of new sites with examples and guidelines are springing up to help.